Carrd Tutorial: How to Make a Good Carrd Website

 Background Editing

-In addition to this, you can tinker with the background and use one of the following options as your site’s background: color, gradient, image, video, or slideshow.
+In addition to this, you can tinker with the background and use any of the following options as your site’s background: color, gradient, image, video, or slideshow.
+Click anywhere on the background to access these settings.

-On top of the option you choose, you can add a pattern, basically, different types of grids and lines:
+On top of the option you choose, you can add a pattern.
+These are basically different types of grids and lines:

 Here, we won’t use any patterns, and we’ll keep the background style on the “Color” option.

 A cool thing that Carrd lets you do is add animations, like a fade-in effect, to your background.
-You can do that by clicking the second icon in the upper left corner.
+You can do that by clicking the second icon in the upper left corner (the “play” button).

 Page Editing

-Besides this, there are options to modify the layout of the page by moving sections around and experimenting with positioning, alignment, colors, borders, drop shadow, and more.
+You can modify the layout of the page by moving sections around and experimenting with positioning, alignment, colors, borders, drop shadow, and more.
+You can reach the page editing menu by clicking anywhere outside a text or image block.

 Here, you can add animation as well.
-There are three available options:
+There are four available options – you can add animation on:

 Let’s add a zoom-in effect on section change:

-The part of the site we edited corresponds to a homepage of a proper multi-page website.
+The part of the site we’ve edited so far corresponds to the homepage of a proper multi-page website.
 Now let’s modify the other sections.

-First, we’ll change the “Work” section into a “Gallery” section.
-Then, we’ll add six images, write the alternate text, select to allow users to navigate between pictures, and choose to show a full-size image on click.
+In this section, we’ll add six images to showcase our services, write the alt text, select to allow users to navigate between pictures, and choose to show a full-size image on click.
+But first, we’ll rename “Work” to “Gallery.”

 Now, here’s an important thing.
 If we want to change the section’s name, we have to rename the section break.
 To do this, we just need to click on the part between the two sections to make modifications.
 I’m changing mine from “#work” to “#gallery.”